-Doug Hyde’s Tribal Gathering sculpture “represents a gathering of five woman from various tribes … from left: Apache, Diné (Navajo), Hopi, Pueblo and Pima … across the Southwest … which represent diversity within the Native American community.”
+Doug Hyde’s Tribal Gathering sculpture “represents a gathering of five women from various tribes … from left: Apache, Diné (Navajo), Hopi, Pueblo, and Pima … across the Southwest … which represents diversity within the Native American community.”
 I can now go on without losing sleep.

 At the main entrance, I spied Special Delivery, a sculpture by Douglas Van Howd that depicts the moment when Pony Express riders carried Lincoln’s inaugural address from a telegraph station in Nebraska to newspapers in California.
 I was surprised to see that the famed mail delivery service only existed for 18 months, but I bet those riders had many pony tales to tell.

 One last sculpture I viewed before entering is in the Museum Plaza (central courtyard).
 Back In The Saddle Again was created by David Spellerberg, and it depicts The Singing Cowboy alongside his horse Champion.
 Sadly, the Angels were never champions during Autry’s lifetime.
 The corgis enjoy stopping by on their walks.

 Walking inside I had a senior moment … literally.
 I purchased a discounted ticket ($12.50 instead of the usual $14 price).
 That made me happy until I read further that the senior price was only $10.
 They were very accommodating and refunded my first payment, so overall I saved four bucks.
 Sometimes it pays to be an old geezer.